TV Production Summer Camp

 Students experience a good mix of in studio and on – site production.
 The week is usually broken into two distinct projects that the students create.
 Past projects have been the creation of a movie preview trailer, game show parodies, and full-length in-studio talk shows.
 Students focus on one major project that requires multiple shoots.
 Past products have included music videos, movie shorts, and a TV pilot episode.
 The students are the talent, production team, editors, story line creators and producers.

-This Major is only offered in Session 1 and Session 3.
-This Major is closed for Session 2 and there is no waitlist for this session.
-Please enroll in either or both session 1 and session 3!
+This Major is only offered in Session 3 and Session 4.
+This Major is closed for Session 1 and Session 2.

 This CSS major corresponds to the Bachelor of Communication Major offered by the College.